ts756632/8_Week_SQL_Challenge/Digital Analysis.md

 **3. What is the unique number of visits by all users per month?**

- -  Use the "events" table because we want to know the number of visits. <br>
+ -  Use the "events" table because we want to know the number of visits.
- -  Use the To_CHAR function to transform date type into 'YYYY-MM' so we can group data by month. <br>
+ -  Use the To_CHAR function to transform date type into 'YYYY-MM' so we can group data by month.
- -  Use the COUNT and GROUP BY function to calculate unique number of visits by all users per month.<br>
+ -  Use the COUNT and GROUP BY function to calculate unique number of visits by all users per month.
  -  Use the ORDER BY function to have a clear view with the order of month.<br>

 ````sql